HechtSin/Lammps_sqe/README.md

 to obtain the SQE figure.

 Comments:
-1. Gamma points also have singularities, which I don't know why yet.
-2. Will check later when I have more time.
+Added diffuse scattering simulation
-3. Once I have more time, I will also do phonon spectral energy density (SED) and phonon density of states (DOS) calculations
+Once I have more time, I will also do phonon spectral energy density (SED) and phonon density of states (DOS) calculations